Download our 2021 Spring Softball Rule Book

 - These rules are not meant to apply to incidental contact, according to the umpire.

 - If a player is injured and cannot continue to play a team may replace that player with a substitute player from the roster without penalty.
 The injured player may no longer participate in play once replaced.
-If the injury results in a team only having 7 remaining participating players that team will forfeit the game.
+If the injury results in a team only having only 7 remaining participating players that team will forfeit the game.

 - For safety, no jewelry is allowed, including watches, earrings, or bracelets.
 There is an exception for wedding bands and necklaces that can be kept under the shirt collar, which are allowed.
 Failure to comply will result in an out or ejection.